ALEX

 Media Inquiries

-I'm open to media opportunities that focus on high performance, endurance sport, and the reality of pushing physical and mental limits.
-This includes interviews, features, podcasts, and performance-driven content.
-I'm interested in conversations that go beyond surface level, into training, discipline, mindset, and what it actually takes to operate at a high level while building something meaningful.
+I'm interested in conversations that go deeper.
+Training, discipline, mindset, and what it takes to operate at a high level while building something meaningful.

 Collaborations